phamcongthuy/challenge/faqs.markdown

     <li>The opportunity to cultivate and build new relationships with peers</li>
     <li>The chance to build a coalition of committed Angelenos and organizations to support an important issue for LA</li>
     <li>The opportunity to learn how to tell a compelling story about your organization’s impact</li>
-    <li>Inspires the creation of videos, photos, tweets, and pithy messaging to promote your proposal</li>
+    <li>Inspiring the creation of videos, photos, tweets, and pithy messaging to promote your proposal</li>
     <li>Visibility in front of other foundations and potential alternative funding sources.
 Past challenges have resulted in $2M in grants from outside funding using the LA2050 platform for their grantmaking</li>
   </ul>
 </details>